ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics destroy`
 {: #schematics-destroy}

 Remove the {{site.data.keyword.cloud_notm}} resources that you provisioned with your {{site.data.keyword.bpshort}} workspace, even if these resources are active.
+{{site.data.keyword.bplong_notm}} supports 50 API requests per minute, per host, and per customer.
+The host can be `us-east`, `us-south`, `eu-gb`, or `eu-de` region.
+You need to wait before calling the command again.
 {: shortdesc}

 Use this command with caution.
 After you run the command, you cannot reverse the removal of your {{site.data.keyword.cloud_notm}} resources.
 If you used persistent storage, make sure that you created a backup for your data